w3c/trace-context/abstract/common-abstract.md

 Distributed tracing is a set of tools and practices to monitor the health and reliability of a distributed application.
-Distributed application is an application consists of multiple components deployed and operated separately.
+Distributed application is an application that consists of multiple components deployed and operated separately.
 It is also known as micro-service.

 The main concept of a distributed tracing is telemetry correlation.
 Telemetry correlation is a way to correlate events from one component to the events from another.
 It allows to find the cause-effect relationship for these events.
 For instance – find which user action in browser caused the failure in business logic layer.